Cyprus Air Command: History

 The history of Cypriot aviation began on 16 August 1960, after it won its independence from the United Kingdom, when an Air Wing was established on the island which.
 It was equipped with a small number of light aircraft and mainly performed search and rescue tasks (SAR), transport of the sick, control of fires and marine pollution as well as defense and police forces on the Cypriot coast and territory.

 Until 1987, the aircraft of the Cypriot aviation still operated with civilian brands, as the usual military nature of the young air force had not yet developed.
 In the same year, 3 light helicopters Bell 206, 4 utility helicopters Aérospatiale Gazelle and 2 intermediate trainers Pilatus PC-9.

-From this moment on, the Cypriot air force began to adopt for its aircraft a camouflage livery and nationality insignia with the national flag and the classic cockade that perfectly follows that of Greece, the nation with which it exists a strong bond, not only military.
+From this moment on, the Cypriot air force began to adopt for its aircraft a camouflage livery and nationality insignia with the national flag and the cockade that follows that of Greece.

 In July 2022, the Cypriot government announced that six Eurocopter EC145 helicopters would be procured from Airbus with an option for six more.
 These helicopters would cover the roles of reconnaissance and attack.
 They will be replacing the ageing Mil Mi-24 helicopters in service which are hard and costly to maintain.
-Turkish Cypriot authorities have called the helicopter purchase as a “provocation”.
+Turkish Cypriot authorities have called the helicopter purchase as a "provocation".
+The helicopters arrived in March 2025.

+In March 2026, the air defenses of the Air Command were placed on alert following the strikes in Iran, working with Greek and assisting British forces in tracking aerial threats against the island including the Sovereign Base Areas where British forces failed to intercept shahed drones which impacted RAF Akrotiri.